 An individual, who is dependable, is capable of performing duties at or above a specific standard.
 Dependable individuals have the capability to form strong bonds with their peers.
 This bond is the result of trust between the two parties.

 Dependability is the product of holding your commitments.
 Your word becomes your bond.

 Integrity is not lying.
 When asked questions you respond truthfully at all times.
 Individuals with high levels of integrity understand their guiding principles, morals, as well as ethics and do not deviate from these standards.
 Precarious or dangerous situations are not allowances to modify your beliefs.

 Decisiveness is the aptitude for making intelligent decisions quickly.
-Decisiveness is not simply just making rash decisions.
-Decisiveness is the result of creating awareness and thinking proactively so that when the time comes you are able to make smart choices.
+To be decisive does not simply mean making rash decisions.
+The result is creating awareness and thinking proactively so that when the time comes you are able to make smart choices.
 This attribute is particularly beneficial in high stress environments.
 The environment does not phase you, as you think rationally and calmly.